cc-archive/cc-cert-core/core/copyright/public-domain.md

 ### Educational and advocacy resources on the public domain

-There are organisations and initiatives work to protect and extending the public domain.
+There are organizations and initiatives work to protect and extending the public domain.

 * [Public Domain Manifesto](http://publicdomainmanifesto.org/)
 * [Duke’s Center for the Study on the Public Domain](http://web.law.duke.edu/cspd/) home of the comic book [Bound by Law](https://web.law.duke.edu/cspd/comics/zoomcomic.html)
 * [Public Domain Review](https://publicdomainreview.org/)
-* [OutofCoypright](http://outofcopyright.eu/) - helps users determine when a particular piece of content will enter the public domain.
+* [Out of Copyright](http://outofcopyright.eu/) - helps users determine when a particular piece of content will enter the public domain.

 ## Application of Learning